KabukiStarship/KabukiPressCookbook/_Seams/ReadMe.md

-# kabukipress.cookbook._seams
+# KabukiPress Cookbook _Seams

-This folder contains the software seams for the [Astartup™ Cookbook](https://github.com/KabukiStarship/KabukiPressCookbook).
+This folder contains the software seams for the [Astartup Cookbook](https://github.com/KabukiStarship/KabukiPressCookbook).

 ## License